isomerpages/mlaw-corp/_covid19/15-FAQ-lease-licence.md

 * In the event of a dispute over whether there is an inability to pay rent, or whether that inability is materially caused by COVID-19, either party may make an application to the Assessor, who will seek to achieve an outcome that is just and equitable in the circumstances.
 Please click on [link](/covid19-relief/application-for-assessor) for further information on the application process and the relevant forms.

-**g.
+**h.
 Do I have to pay the accrued unpaid rent (and other charges if any) after the 6-month relief period?**

 * Yes, the unpaid rent (and any other charges such as interest or fees for late payment, if provided for under the contract) continue to accrue during the relief period, and may be enforced after the relief period.